 Options for Hair Removal

 For years, the options for hair removal have been shaving, waxing, threading and even electrolysis (ouch!).
-The problems with these options is that the results do not last and some of them are quite painful.
+The problems with these options is that results do not last and some of them may be quite painful.

 According to the American Society for Dermatologic Surgery, laser hair removal is steadily on the rise, growing over 50% from 2012-2015 in procedures performed.
 This is likely due to the effectiveness and pain-free solutions found in modern technology.